 Planned Activities During Residency

-- Offer two free writing seminars or workshops.
+- Offer free writing seminars and workshops;

-- Provide two free public readings.
+- Provide free public readings; and

 Benefits to Author and Regina Community

 - Aspiring writers in Regina can receive guidance and advice from an established Canadian writer, thus providing an enriching learning opportunity for the Regina community.

 - The Writer in Residence will be able to devote 70 per cent of his/her time to specific writing projects, allowing him/her to contribute to Saskatchewan and Canada's literary growth.